Janortop5/k8s-automated-dr/infra/README.md

    * Whenever the playbook refreshes the token (e.g. re-run in 24 h) just upload
    * the new kube-config or replace the credential file; Jenkins picks it up without a restart.

+> NOTE: THIS STEPS 3A.4 TO BE CREATED AGAIN WHEN A STANDBY ENVIRONMENT IS CREATED.
 ## 4  Create the job

 ### Easiest: *Multibranch Pipeline* (auto-discovers branches & PRs)